 What began as a way to stay in touch with college friends became the biggest social network in the world with 2.6 billion users.
-Forty-three percent of them get their news on Facebook, according to the Pew Research Center.
+Thirty-six percent of them get their news on Facebook, according to Pew Research Center.
 Wielding that much power, the platform is quickly becoming one of the biggest censors of conservative viewpoints through unfair application of company policies.

-Those policies are extremely far left, from providing dozens of gender options to enforcing hate speech guidelines against Christians and pro-lifers.
+Those policies are extremely far left, from providing dozens of gender options to enforcing "hate speech" guidelines against Christians and pro-lifers.

 Even before that, Facebook had rejected pro-Trump and Trump campaign ads over alleged policy violations.
 It has also censored conservative, Christian and pro-life content through biased fact-checking and “hate speech” policies for years.

 In the past two years, investigative reporting revealed how anti-Trump Facebook and its content moderators are.
 Some moderators admitted they yanked anything pro-Trump and did not apply company policies equally to liberal content.
 Others said moderators were rigging the platform for the left.

 “I was seeing them interfering on a global level in elections.
 I saw a blatant exception that just targeted conservatives or favored liberals—and you know, we're deleting on average 300 posts or actioning 300 posts a day,” former Facebook content moderator Ryan Hartwig told Project Veritas.
 “If you magnify that by however many content moderators there are on a global scale, that's a lot of stuff that's getting taken down.”